 SFS-Qatar Examines Development of Gulf Global Cities

-While interest in the development of global urban centers is rising, Georgetown’s Center for International and Regional Studies (CIRS) at the School of Foreign Service in Qatar is taking an innovative approach to this new field with its Evolution of Gulf Global Cities project.
+While interest in the development of global urban centers is rising, Georgetown’s Center for International and Regional Studies (CIRS) at the Georgetown University in Qatar is taking an innovative approach to this new field with its Evolution of Gulf Global Cities project.
 In addition to trends in urbanization, the project seeks to assess how cultural and social factors affect urban settings across the Gulf region.

 Segregated Urban Landscapes